 - Cultural and social factors

-You can adjust first six element of your marketing to Japan, but you cannot adjust your marketing strategy to culture in Japan without speaking the language and living there for very long time, you absolutely need to adjust it.
+You can adjust first six elements of your marketing to Japan, but you cannot adjust your marketing strategy to culture in Japan without speaking the language and living there for a very long time, you absolutely need to adjust it.

 Entertainment is a good indication of cultural difference, and entertainment market in Japan is almost weirdly different.
 Manga and anime are very popular entertainment in Japan, comedy in Japan is different, nobody knows Game of Thrones, Big Bang Theory or Friends.

 Any other info, such as what you already know about the Japanese market, unique sales proposition of your product, what you have already done to enter the Japanese market, is always welcome.
 I’ll review everything and get back to you with my best rate.